-At an appropriate stage in system generation, the establishment of the user's disk configuration and changes to that configuration are performed using the CONFG code in an DEFINE operation.
+At an appropriate stage in system generation, the establishment of the user's disk configuration and changes to that configuration are performed using the CONFG code in an \DEFINE operation.
 The definition or redefinition of some of the parameters consists of changing a stored value on disk.

 In some cases, however, the results of the definition are interrelated with the user's routines, and, as a result, the Skeleton Builder must be executed after these definitions are made.
-This is most notably the case when the size of the System Skeleton is changed to accommodate additional programs or data areas.
+This is most notably the case when the size of the System Skeleton is changed to accommodate additional programs or data areas and when system areas are moved as a result of an increase of the core-image area.
 Since this operation establishes the lengths of several related disk areas, and since the user may perform the redefinition several times before a final determination of the contents of the System Skeleton area is made, the DEFINE operation is designed to establish all of these areas using a small number of configuration control records.

-DEFINE CONFG Control Card
+\DEFINE CONFG Control Card

 Figure 73 gives an overview of the DEFINE CONFG operation for a single drive system.
-The DEFINE CONFG control card is used when the user's variable areas are established on disk.
+The \DEFINE CONFG control card is used when the user's variable areas are established on disk.
 Several types of definitions may be necessary depending upon the information punched in the card.